Projects in development

 With collaborators Leticia Bode (Georgetown University) and Jessica Ng (my PhD student at LSE), we are examining how the general public in Britain views PrEP, an anti-HIV drug that is highly efficacious, but relatively unknown, expensive, and sometimes controversial.

-Using survey experiments and statistical analysis we reveal our findings in two separate papers being readied for submission:
+Using survey experiments and statistical analysis we reveal our findings in two separate papers:

-PrEP, the National Health Service, and public opinion: understanding attitudes on sexual health policy and HIV Chemoprophylaxis in Britain
+PrEP, the National Health Service, and public opinion: understanding attitudes on sexual health policy and anti-HIV drug provision in Britain

 In this paper, we present a first-of-its-kind survey of 738 respondents to explore attitudes towards pre-exposure prophylaxis (PrEP) in Britain.
 Rather than surveying health care providers or potential recipients, we survey members of the general public, to whom PrEP is not well-known but are of great importance in Britain where health care is publicly-funded and expenditure decisions politically-charged.
 Using a survey experiment, we examine how biases against perceived beneficiaries of the drug affect public support for its funding by the National Health Service (NHS).
 We find that while awareness of PrEP remains very low, support for funding it is quite high irrespective of perceived beneficiaries.
 We offer an explanation for this finding: support for NHS-funded PrEP depends on low awareness and outdated understandings of HIV.
 In understanding and explaining public attitudes toward PrEP, we illustrate the effects of institutional, policy, and contextual factors on access to a preventive HIV intervention.